vitejs/vite/docs/guide/ssr.md

    Use a post hook so that your SSR middleware runs _after_ Vite's middlewares.
    :::

 2. Set `config.spa` to `false`.
-This switches the development and preview server from SPA mode to SSR mode.
+This switches the development and preview server from SPA mode to SSR/MPA mode.